 The 7 principles of presenting offered here at Business School Presenting™ – the “secrets” of the masters – are grouped under Stance, Voice, Gesture, Movement, Expression, Appearance and Passion.

 Prepare your talk, then practice your talk at least 4 times, exactly as you will deliver it – without stopping.

 When you apply the Three Ps, you reduce uncertainty.

 You possess the facts.
-You are prepared.
+You’re prepared.
 You know what to expect because you have been there before, and because you practice.
-You rehearse.

 There is, of course, an element of uncertainty.
 Uncertainty grips you, because you cannot control everything or everybody, and this causes a tinge of anxiety.

 By controlling the 90 percent that you can, you are more than ready to handle the 10 percent of uncertainty that awaits you.

 So the key for you is to control what you can and to dismiss your fear of the rest.
 Recognize that this fear is what makes you human, and it is this humanity that gives us commonality with all the public speakers and presenters who have come before us.